railstack/example_simple/README.md

 ### public

+The dir serves the static assets.
 You can create new directories or files under `public`, or you can create any other directories under the `go_app`, and then set the routes for serve the file system.
-[More details]()
+[How to set it]()

 ### models